 What is a galette?

 A galette is known as a “flat cake.”
 Basically, it has a flaky and delicious pie crust that is filled with fruit or savory filling.
-The edges are more rough and rustic and because that it’s super elegant.
-My fruit galette recipe is gluten free.

-What is a galette?

-A galette is known as a “flat cake.”
-Basically, it has a flaky and delicious pie crust that is filled with fruit or savory filling.
 The edges are more rough and rustic and it makes a beautiful dessertt.